Repentigny (federal electoral district): 2006 by-election

 MP Benoît Sauvageau was killed in a car accident on August 28, 2006.
-Prime Minister Stephen Harper called for a by-election on October 22, 2006 with a polling day of November 27, 2006.
+Prime Minister Stephen Harper called for a by-election on October 22, 2006, with a polling day of November 27, 2006.

-There had been a lot of pressure from opposition parties for Public Works Minister Michael Fortier, a Conservative senator, to run here; however, he has declined.
+There had been a lot of pressure from opposition parties for Public Works Minister Michael Fortier, a Conservative senator, to run in the riding; however, he declined.
 Fortier was appointed to the Senate and the Cabinet to represent Greater Montreal which elected no Conservatives in the last federal election, while Fortier pledged to resign from the Senate and seek election to the House of Commons in the next federal election.
 Instead, the Conservative candidate was Stéphane Bourgon, a lawyer.
 The Bloc Québécois, of which Sauvageau was a member, ran Raymond Gravel, a Roman Catholic priest.
 The New Democratic Party candidate was union activist and former Canadian Navy member Réjean Bellemare, who had also run for the NDP in the previous general election.

 The Green Party of Canada had announced that Marc-André Gadoury would be their candidate, but he did not complete and submit paperwork to Elections Canada in sufficient time to get on the ballot.
 Gadoury suggested that the Greens did not submit the paperwork on purpose and on November 25, 2006, La Presse reported that Gadoury was endorsing the NDP candidate, Réjean Bellemare.

 Raymond Gravel of the Bloc Québécois won the by-election with an approximately two-thirds majority of votes.